Profile card with pseudo backgrounds and accessible list

 Dear @Grace, How do you do!
 I have done this challenge too.
 I have noticed in your webpage, the two main background-images just stay in their initial positions even when reducing the viewport's width .
 My approach about this issue was to define the background-image property for each of these two images.
 The result is not quite satisfying.

-0 - @tarasisPosted about 3 years ago
+0 - @tarasisPosted over 3 years ago

 Thank you for sharing this take.
 Gives me something to think about and how I could / should refactor my own attempt (which I completed yesterday).

-0 - @JeffreyAllenLancePosted almost 4 years ago
+0 - @JeffreyAllenLancePosted about 4 years ago

 Hey Grace!